PeterC66/m4ops/NotesStandardsPractices.md

 - OPS are one of:
   - Unprotected - anyone can see it (default)
-  - Protected - users need a specific right to see it
+  - Protected - users need a specific right for that OPS to see it (and then can see all layers)

-- Layers (settled and modifiable/MFL) are one of [see protectionStatusEnum]:
+- Each Layer (settled and modifiable/MFL) is one of [see protectionStatusEnum]:
-  - Unprotected - anyone can see it (default)
+  - Unprotected - anyone can see it (default), if they can see the OPS
-  - Protected - users need to be logged-in to see it (eg with Census images)
+  - Protected - logged-in users can see it (eg with Census images), if they can see the OPS
   - Personal - only the one user (and admin) can see it
   - Test - only an admin (globalAdmin, or opsAdmin for that OPS) can see it, and then only if the Test switch is On